Clyde & Co (London)

 Clydes, along with Holman Fenwick & Willan and Ince & Co, was traditionally one of the three great shipping firms in the City.
 This wasn't necessarily a good thing: collision work has been declining thanks to better maritime regulation and training, and protection and indemnity clubs are, well, clubbing together to drive their lawyers' rates down as well as bringing more work in-house.
 As European expertise in the field increases, more work is also going to Netherlands, Belgium and Germany, whose rates are generally cheaper than in the UK.

 In view of these changes Clydes decided to diversify and expand.
 And so far it seems to have made a huge success of it.
-Turnover has been rising since 2005 - credit crunch or not - and the firm's 2011-12 results showed that turnover was up a massive 35% on the previous year, at £286m.
-A lot of that extra cash is down to the BLG merger, and has its flipside in the lower profits per equity partner anticipated this year now that the firm is dishing it out to 273 partners instead of 164 (£550,000, down from £605,000 a year ago).
-Unless, that is, more partners are booted.
+Turnover has been rising since 2005 - credit crunch or not - and the firm's most recent financials show the firm operating at a healthy £337m.

-Clydes currently has a strong international presence with 27 offices worldwide - having recently added Perth, Sydney, Montreal and Toronto to the list - and it makes a big play of its international presence.
+Clydes currently has a strong international presence with 33 offices worldwide spanning six continents - having recently added Beijing, Perth, Sydney, Montreal and Toronto to the list - and it makes a big play of its international presence.
 Which is perhaps unsurprising given that more than 42% of the firm's revenue is generated outside the UK.
 And according to the firm this trend is likely to continue.

 A good spread of international offices means that there are opportunities for trainees to spend their second or third seats overseas - in Dubai, Hong Kong, Singapore or, err, Piraeus.
 We know where we'd rather go.
 The firm also has a Guildford office that famously pays London rates.
 Rather less famously it also expects its lawyers to work London hours, but given the lower living costs which normally come with provincial offices this still sounds like a pretty good deal.